How to make homemade air fryer wons! With ready made won ton wrappers and ground beef you too can make this easy filling. Great appetizer.

 Crisp and enjoy as a dessert won ton of sorts.
 What should you serve with wontons?
 Well let’s continue using the same machine and make:

-- Air fryer teriyaki chicken is an amazing duo with these.
+- Air fryer teriyaki chicken or Instant Pot Asian chicken is an amazing duo with these.

 - You can make crispy air fryer chicken leg quarters with these.
 Use the same sauce or bbq.